awselliottai/persistent-chat-by-id/README.md

-Here is a clean, concise, updated README rewritten to reflect your new **Neon-backed persistence layer** while preserving the overall structure and tone of the original file.

----

 # Chat History by ID — Next.js + Vercel AI SDK + Neon Postgres

 A minimal, production-ready example showing how to: